House of Representatives Adopted Proposed Definition of Hate Crime

 On 24 July, the House of Representatives of the Federation of Bosnia and Herzegovina adopted the legal amendments proposed by civil society, including a definition on hate crime.

-“This is a great example of cooperation between civil society organizations, and a testimony of the power of joint, strategic efforts.
-I am very pleased that our effort to foster a coalition of organizations in Bosnia and Herzegovina has yielded such a positive outcome”, says Sumeja Tulic, programme officer at Civil Rights Defenders.
+“This is a great example of cooperation between civil society organisations, and a testimony of the power of joint, strategic efforts.
+I am very pleased that our effort to foster a coalition of organisations in Bosnia and Herzegovina has yielded such a positive outcome”, says Sumeja Tulic, programme officer at Civil Rights Defenders.

 The law will now be submitted to the House of Peoples.
 In September the Coalition will approach the same member of the House of Representatives on amending the Criminal Law with hate speech regulation.